jonriggert/jonriggert/README.md

 ## 🧑🏻‍💻 Bringing 15+ year of technical experience in Electronics, Audio-Visual, System-Cloud Administration, and Project Management.

-I didn’t take the traditional IT path—I built my career from the ground up, starting in high-pressure live production environments before expanding into IT operations, cloud infrastructure, and automation.
+I didn’t take the traditional IT path—my career has been built from the ground up on the shoulders of giants, pressure-tested in live production environments before expanding into IT operations, cloud infrastructure, and automation.

-That hands-on experience shaped how I approach technology today.
-I specialize in bridging the gap between enterprise IT, AV systems, and modern cloud solutions—optimizing technology for large-scale organizations while leading teams, managing infrastructure, and driving automation.

-Currently, as an IT Operations Supervisor, I oversee enterprise infrastructure, security, automation, and strategic technology planning.
-I thrive in environments where I can streamline systems, reduce downtime, and implement cloud-driven solutions that create real impact.
+I enjoy solve real, behind-the-scenes problems—especially the weird, overlooked ones that quietly keep everything running and require a little extra creativity.
+I’m drawn to the issues others don’t notice or don’t have time for.
+I care deeply about the work, the people it impacts, and the trust that gets built when something broken is restored.

+Whether it’s untangling strange technical issues, creating structure where there is none, or finding a smarter way forward—I bring creativity, calm, and clarity.
+I don’t chase credit.

+Through much sought-after feedback: I’ve often been described as a strategic thinker and visionary—someone who sees patterns others miss and connects dots across technical and relational layouts.
+That feedback has shaped how I lean into complex problems and built relationships.

+Key Strengths:
+✔ IT & Cloud Infrastructure (Azure, AWS, Microsoft 365)
+✔ Automation & System Optimization (Intune, Auto-Pilot, PowerShell, Python) ✔ Enterprise AV & Networked Media (Teams Rooms, AV-over-IP, Digital Signage) ✔ Leadership, Training & Project Management (Agile, Budgeting, Vendor Relations)

 Key Strengths: